Geoffrey Robert Quaife

 Geoffrey Robert Quaife, is an Australian social historian, specialising in the history of the peasantry and witchcraft in early modern Europe.
 He was an associate professor, Head of the History Department, Chair of the Academic Board and Dean of Arts at the University of New England (Australia), from which he received an honorary doctorate in the year 2000.

 Personal life

-Quaife married Linifred Gretel Williams in 1959, and has three children, Evan, Christian and Verity, twelve grandchildren and two great grandchildren.
+Quaife married Linifred Gretel Williams in 1959, and has three children, Evan, Christian and Verity, twelve grandchildren and four great grandchildren.
 Both his wife and his son, Evan, have been credited in the prefaces of his books as having assisted Quaife in his research.